-1) Market Demand and Necessity: The applicant has not sufficiently demonstrated market demand or necessity for the proposed change.
+- 1) Market Demand and Necessity: The applicant has not sufficiently demonstrated market demand or necessity for the proposed change.
 The existing RAC area is still underdeveloped, with a majority of parcels used for agricultural purposes and only two small parcels used for commercial activities.
 This indicates the current RAC area can meet existing and foreseeable needs, negating the justification for expansion.
-Additionally, no quantitative data was provided regarding market and site analysis indicating the expansion of the RAC would be needed or could be financially supported by the Rural area surrounding it.

-2) Impact on Agricultural Activities and Rural Character: The subject property is located within the Farmland Preservation Area and is primarily surrounded by agricultural and rural residential uses.
-Converting this parcel to RAC would introduce commercial uses incompatible with the rural character and could diminish the agricultural viability of surrounding properties.
+Additionally, it is unclear why a RAC land use and zoning designation are necessary to accommodate a plant nursery, as both retail and wholesale nurseries are permitted within rural agricultural areas under the current land use and zoning. - 2) Impact on Agricultural Activities and Rural Character: The subject property is located within the Farmland Preservation Area and is primarily surrounded by agricultural and rural residential uses.
+Converting this parcel to RAC would introduce commercial uses incompatible with the rural character and could diminish the agricultural viability of surrounding properties. - 3) Prevention of Urban Sprawl: Expanding the RAC to include the subject property promotes an inefficient land use pattern inconsistent with the

-3) Prevention of Urban Sprawl: Expanding the RAC to include the subject property promotes an inefficient land use pattern inconsistent with the Comprehensive Plan's goal of preventing urban sprawl.
+Comprehensive Plan's goal of preventing urban sprawl.
 The subject parcel lies outside the designated RAC boundaries and would create a fragmented, leapfrog development pattern.

-4) Compatibility with Surrounding Uses: The surrounding area is predominantly agricultural, with rural residential uses and limited commercial activity within the existing RAC.
-The proposed uses, such as a landscape contractor's yard and agricultural building sales, would be incompatible with the rural and agricultural character of the surrounding properties, leading to potential land use conflicts.

-5) Consistency with Comprehensive Plan and Land Development Code (LDC): The amendment fails to meet key Comprehensive Plan and LDC criteria, including compliance with RAC development standards outlined in Policy 2.1.21 and adherence to principles for managing growth, preserving rural areas, and ensuring compatibility with existing uses.

-4. FLUE Policy 5.1.3 on Planning and Zoning Commission provides, "The County shall enable applications for CPA, ZC, and SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
+- 4) Compatibility with Surrounding Uses: The surrounding area is predominantly agricultural, with rural residential uses and limited commercial activity within the existing RAC.
+The proposed uses, such as a landscape contractor's yard and agricultural building sales, would be incompatible with the rural and agricultural character of the surrounding properties, leading to potential land use conflicts. - 5) Consistency with Comprehensive Plan and Land Development Code (LDC): The amendment fails to meet key Comprehensive Plan and LDC criteria, including compliance with RAC development standards outlined in Policy 2.1.21 and adherence to principles for managing growth, preserving rural areas, and ensuring compatibility with existing uses. - 4.
+FLUE Policy 5.1.3 on Planning and Zoning Commission provides, "The County shall enable applications for CPA, ZC, and SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
 The purpose of the advisory board is to make recommendations on CPA, ZC, and SUP requests to the County Commissioners.
 The County shall implement and maintain standards to allow for a mix of representatives from the community and set standards for the operation and procedures for this advisory board.